Microsoft Fabric

 Healthcare

-• E-commerce companies can use Microsoft Fabric to leverage data factory to consolidate data from various cloud and on-premise sources and enable a deep analysis of consumer behavior to help curate targeted marketing strategies.
+• E-commerce companies can use Microsoft Fabric Data Factory to consolidate data from cloud and on-premise sources and perform deeper analysis of customer behavior to support targeted marketing strategies.

 • Power BI within Microsoft Fabric can help visualize the data into persona-specific insights to understand customer trends and marketing strategies better.